As part of the City’s strategy to emerge from the pandemic stronger, fairer, and more resilient than before, NYCEDC has launched Venture Access NYC.

 Venture capital invested in NYC-based startups in 2021, the highest figure on record

-New York City has become a growing force in the global tech startup scene.
-In just the past few years, it’s emerged to become the world’s second-largest tech ecosystem, with more than 9,000 startups and 100 accelerators, incubators, bootcamps, and co-working spaces across the five boroughs.
+New York City is a force in the global tech startup scene and has emerged as the world’s second-largest tech ecosystem, with more than 25,000 tech-enabled startups and over 100 accelerators, incubators, bootcamps, and co-working spaces across the five boroughs.

-The investment community is taking notice—in 2020, the venture capital (VC) industry invested over $16 billion in NYC-based startups.
-In 2021, that number tripled to over $50 billion, by far the highest annual figure on record for venture funding going to NYC-based companies.
+And the investment community is taking notice—in 2020, the venture capital (VC) industry invested over $16 billion in NYC-based startups.
+That figure tripled to over $50 billion in 2021, and 2022 is likely to go down as the second-best year in the history of venture capital flows in NYC.

 Barriers to Opportunity